-The Exhibition Building – William Street - where the steerage passengers were accommodated after the rescue.
+LEFT: The Exhibition Building – William Street - where the steerage passengers were accommodated after the rescue.

 Melbourne's first Exhibition Building was built in 1854 (designed by Samuel Hendon Merrett and Thomas Merrett, architects and civil engineers, for the Melbourne Exhibition) and stood on the site in William Street between La Trobe and Little Lonsdale Streets

+Its purpose was to accommodate the first exhibition on the Australian continent which was held from October to December 1854.
 As well as hosting exhibitions in 1854 and 1861 the building also served as the main concert venue for the Melbourne Philharmonic Society from 1854 to 1866, was used as temporary lecture hall for Melbourne University, hosted Temperance League rallies in 1857 and - for its final function of note - was the venue for the Vice Regal Ball of 1864.

 The building itself was apparently poorly made, with persistent leaking of the glass roof.
 The glass roof also led to problems with heat in the interior during hotter weather, attempts to alleviate this by installing (at some expense) a canvas covering only led to problems with a need for continual maintenance of the canvas covering itself.